yradsmikham/omop-cdmv5-boostrap/README.md

 If you have installed sqlcmd and bcp but you still run into a command not found error it may be because you do not have a proper symlink created.
 See [this page](https://sqlserveronlinuxbackup.com/sqlcmd-command-not-found-ubuntu/) on how to fix this issue.

+### r: Error executing SQL: com.microsoft.sqlserver.jdbc.SQLServerException: Incorrect syntax near 'analysis_id'.
+An error report has been created at  /home/ohdsi/errorReport.txt Error in rJava::.jcall(metaData, "Ljava/sql/ResultSet;", "getCatalogs") : com.microsoft.sqlserver.jdbc.SQLServerException: Connection reset

+You may see this error message in R when you attempt to load the Achilles function described in [Using Achilles](https://github.com/yradsmikham/omop-cdmv5-boostrap#using-achilles).
+Because the syntax “drop index if exists” doesn’t work for all OHDSI SQL platforms, when the “drop index” step fails if you do not already have an index, it throws an error message.
+For now, this is a harmless error.
+Similar to a bug described [here](https://github.com/OHDSI/Achilles/issues/461).

 ## Footnotes

 - [x] Package Tomcat Server, WebAPI, Atlas - Deploying docker container in Azure App Service
 - [x] Azure Key vault support for App Service secrets
 - [x] R Server + Achilles
-- [ ] Implementation of CI/CD in Azure DevOps pipelines or Github Actions to build more custom Docker images (?)
+- [ ] Implementation of CI/CD in Azure DevOps pipelines to build custom Docker images
 - [ ] ETL
 - [ ] Testing and managing multiple databases
 - [ ] Observability